dlejay/unschooling-friendly-countries/Countries/Myanmar/SSPP.md

 homeschooling_allowed: no
 ---

-# Unschooling in Myanmar – areas under the control of the Shan State Army
+# Unschooling in Myanmar – areas under the control of the Shan State Progress Party

-The SSA enforces compulsory conscription of children.
+The Shan State Army North enforces compulsory conscription of children.

 ## Sources